 Do you have bank accounts or investments outside the U.S. that have not been properly disclosed either on your income tax returns or TD 90.22-1?
 As a “U.S. person” you may be liable for U.S. taxes on the funds you have sent, earned or were gifted abroad and not accounted for income-wise in the U.S. The Internal Revenue Service (IRS) and U.S. Department of Justice (DOJ) are actively seeking out those taxpayers with unreported funds; whether they be personal or from business accounts.
 Once discovered, civil and criminal sanctions could be brought regardless of whether such income was reported in the host country.

-Repeated and willful failure to report foreign assets are punished more severely.
+Repeated and willful failure to report foreign assets is punished more severely.
 Both maximum civil and criminal penalties are possible.
 Those who come forward prior to action by the IRS may receive relief.
 It is often in your best interest to properly disclose and get back into the system.
 With our help, penalties and taxes may be reduced.
-If you fail to comply with Foreign Bank and Financial Accounts ("FBAR") rules, you could face criminal and civil penalties including:
+If you fail to comply with Report of Foreign Bank and Financial Accounts (“FBAR”) rules, you could face criminal and civil penalties, including: